ReflectionHLE/ReflectionHLE/README.md

 ---------
 Changelog
 ---------

+Jan 25, 2019 (v0.18.3):
+* This is a maintenance release mostly intended for Android users, although there are also a few changes which aren't Android-specific.
+* Fixed a bug where the wrong Catalog / Hint Book EXE would be shown in the launcher.
+* Further fixed a bug where, for game controller or touchscreen users, the 'P' key would mistakenly appear in one of the on-screen buttons for the hint book in Catacomb Armageddon/Apocalypse.
+It'd also be usable for no good reason.
+* The Android build files have been updated (twice) from SDL2's repo.
+Unfortunately, the minimum supported Android version has been raised to 4.1 (i.e., API level 16).
+* Additionally, the original armeabi ABI (not to be confused with armeabi-v7a) is not supported anymore.
+* On the other hand, 64-bit Android binaries (arm64-v8a and x86_64)
+are now built, as currently configured.
+* Using a recent SDL2 Mercurial update, an OpenSL ES sound driver is now used on Android by default.
+While your mileage may vary as usual, hopefully this will resolve the great issue of high audible latency.
+* Added circular icons for Android.
+Also added banners, in case you want to try and run any of the games on Android TV.
+Your mileage may vary, though!
+* Allow the sound sample rate to internally change from the user's choice.
+For EXEs built with SDL 2.0.9 headers or compatible, the same also applies to an internal samples field (a part of SDL_AudioSpec).
+* The default value of sndInterThreadBufferRatio was changed from 8 to 2.
+It turned out that 8 was simply too high, at least in a specific setup with the 2015 Keen Dreams edition.
+It's probably also less assisting for Android, either way, especially after the migration to OpenSL ES.
+* Reflection Keen should now search for game data from Steam in the lowercase "steamapps" directory, in addition to "SteamApps" (mostly relevant for Linux users).
+* Other few misc. fixes.

 Aug 14, 2017 (v0.18.0):
 * Move some memory management code from the differing id_mm.c files to a